BinaRam/governance/BCBasedGovernance.md

   - A non-transferrable license will be provided that will be revoked under certain situations?
   - A document explaining emerging software-driven manufacturing and the changing roles and benfits will have to explained.
   - A benefits document will be provided.
+  - For every major communication-activity with the members, a feedback is solicited.
+This is expected to keep up the enagegment.

-The membership model is more like a American Piots association (only pilots and related-personal allowed) versus a gym membership (where anybody can join).
+The membership model is more like an American Piots Association (only pilots and related-personal allowed) versus a gym membership (where anybody can join).
+**Need to decide how to remove a member, etc.**

 ### 3. Member Engagement and Marketplace -- Giggso

 (Example, UK Govt online marketplace)
-Anyother?

-## GP3: Voting and Decision Making --TownHall
+## Voting and Decision Making --TownHall

 An online or in-person town hall model is used for discussing proposals and voting on them by members.
 For example, take a vote among existing members whether they can admit a proposed new member.